BerkeleyHCI/PolymorphicBlocks/getting-started.md

    Most of the designs are close together, so **mousewheel over the axis to zoom in**.
    ![Parallel plot regulator and microcontroller](docs/ide_dse/pcp_vreg_mcu_esp32_idraw_areasel.png)
 7. Zoomed in, we can differentiate the points better.
-   If we arbitrarily pick the lowest area one, we're down to one point that we can use.
+   If we arbitrarily pick the lowest area one, which once again turns out to be the Ap3418-based regulator.
    Let's choose that point for our design, **right-click the point and select Insert refinements**.
    ![Parallel plot regulator and microcontroller](docs/ide_dse/pcp_vreg_mcu_esp32_idraw_area_insertrefinement.png)
 8. The refinements block should update with the new choices: